franklinqin0/blog/docs/views/why_stopped_vt.md

 After I was nearly asphyxiated by the arising bluish gas when playing ping pong close to the trash burner inside school, I told myself: I will do whatever to stop it.
 I talked to the headmaster of DL central primary school.
 No response.
 Then I posted on the website of CJ county ZF(government).
 No response.
 The next day at the same time I posted again.
 In the following day, they called in an impatient voice, "We will handle this.
 Meanwhile, please stop sending anything anymore."

-Two days later, DL country ZF send 4 people to the school, interrupted my class, dragged me into office and claimed indisputably, "We saw your email and we feel obliged to talk about the current situation: since the waste treatment plants nearby are still under construction and there is no usable one within a reasonable distance, instead of burning inside school, starting from tomorrow we will send a truck every week to collect the trash and send them outside village to burn.
+Two days later, ZF of DL county send 4 people to the school, interrupted my class, dragged me into office and claimed indisputably, "We saw your email and we feel obliged to talk about the current situation: since the waste treatment plants nearby are still under construction and there is no usable one within a reasonable distance, instead of burning inside school, starting from tomorrow we will send a truck every week to collect the trash and send them outside village to burn.
 Is that good?"
 I could only nodded my head under their camera and authority.
 They then proclaimed in a serious commanding tone, "If you ever want to appeal to the ZF again, please just talk to the village head rather than the county magistrate.
 Thanks!"

 But the local teachers held their silent grudge against me.
 They feared that their bonus might be deducted and ZF will find faults deliberately.
 I was pretty angry when I learned this fact weeks later from a local teacher close to me, not because they had these thoughts, but they weren't upright to sincerely talk to me about these worries.